University of Alcalá

 One of the university's campuses, located in the city center, is housed partly in historic buildings which were once used by the Complutense University of Madrid, which was located in Alcalá from its medieval origins until it was moved to Madrid in 1836.

 History

 Studium Generale

-On May 20 of 1293, the king Sancho IV of Castile granted license to archbishop of Toledo.
+On May 20, 1293, the king Sancho IV of Castile granted license to archbishop of Toledo.
 Gonzalo Pérez Gudiel to create a Studium Generale (as the university studies were then called through Europe) in Alcalá de Henares, "with the same frankness for teachers and students, which were granted to General Study of Valladolid".
 These studies, although quite modest, survived through time to link with the Cisneros refoundation.
 On July 17, 1459 Pope Pius II granted a bull, requested by the archbishop Alfonso Carrillo de Acuña, "for the erection of three Cathedras of Arts and Grammar in this study of Alcalá".
 These last chatedras, subsisting of that General Study of the 13th century, were integrated by Cisneros into the "new" university.